ahmed-aljabri/notes-template/README.md

 # notes-template
-Minimalist typewriter template in LateX
+A minimalist typewriter template in LateX.